itairaz1/israeli-bank-firefly-importer/README.md

 4. Start by running `israeli-bank-firefly-importer` in your terminal.

 ## Schedule
-If you want to let `israeli-bank-firefly-importer` running recurrently, you can set [cron expression](https://crontab.guru/) in `CRON` environment variable
+If you want to let `israeli-bank-firefly-importer` running recurrently, you can set [cron expression](https://crontab.guru/) in `CRON` environment variable.

 ## Supported accounts
 ### Supported and tested accounts